kalanpeace/Java-Fmxl-Game/README.md

 To use the project, follow these steps:

-Run the script: python awesome.py
-Provide the required arguments: --input /path/to/input/file --output /path/to/output/file

 # Known issues
 There is an issue with the input parser when reading in certain file formats.